Thank you for reading our post, please rate this article at the end.

 So, as long as you have a 30-50-amp adapter, you should be able to power your 30-amp RV from a 50-amp electrical system with no issues.

-We’ve just established that a 30-amp RV will take no more than 3,600 watts.
-And an obvious conclusion from this would be that there is no point in getting a portable generator that is powered more than 3,600 watts.
+We’ve just established that a 30-amp RV will require no more than 3,600 watts.
+An obvious conclusion is that there is no point in getting a portable generator that can power more than 3,600 watts.

 If you get a 6,000W generator, those additional 2,400 watts will be wasted.
 Not only that, but a 6,000W generator would also be a waste of money and space.
 If you use a power generator only with your 30-amp RV, then there is no point in choosing a too-powerful unit.